srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 The formula is short, and with some effort, you can memorize it.
 However, I implore you to understand where the series comes from, and build deeper intuition for it.

-To keep you from clicking off this page however,
+To keep you from clicking off this page,
 I'll defer the proof and origin of this equation to the second half, and thread some interactive animations through the body of this write-up.